Producing Face Shields that Save Lives

 Richard Kim is a senior at Northview High School hoping to major in mechanical engineering.
-He’s currently the mechanical captain of his school’s FRC robotics team, long time member of Northview swim team, and in charge of 3DPPE’s Duluth branch.
+He’s currently the fabrication captain of his school’s FRC robotics team, long time member of Northview swim team, and the president of Georgia’s chapter of Asian New Life Foundation.
 When he’s not at robotics, you can catch him reading a book, taking photos, or woodworking.

 Tedd Jung is a junior at Northview High School who is the website design and lead content manager for the 3DPPE division.
 He hopes to major in computer science and engineering in college.
-He is devoted to helping his community during the COVID-19 pandemic.
+He is the secretary for both of Northview’s SNHS and CSHS clubs.
+Outside of school, Tedd is devoted to helping his community during the COVID-19 pandemic.